 AniChe Cellars is a small family winery located in the beautiful Columbia River Gorge.
-We make wines with an eye to European tradition with a particularly Washington State sense of terroir and style.
-Our wines are almost entirely varietal blends, believing that wine varietals are very much like people and dogs, with an egalitarian mixing up of characteristics to create interesting nuances and surprising complexity and beauty (think Halle Berry, mutts and Bordeaux).
+We make wines honoring the European tradition of blends, with a Washington State sense of terroir and style.
+Our wines are almost entirely varietal blends.
+We believe that wine varietals are very much like people and dogs and that an egalitarian mix of characteristics create interesting nuances and surprising complexity and beauty (think Halle Berry, mutts and Bordeaux).
 Our fruit comes from Washington state’s plethora of renowned AVA’s, including our very own Columbia Gorge AVA.

 Rachael Horn is the winemaker and owner of AniChe Cellars.
 Rachael bounced around careers and jobs in public education as a teacher and the hospitality industry for years before embarking on her winery adventure (teaching made her a lavish consumer of wine, restaurants/wine stewarding cultivated her palate).
 She finally decided what she wanted to be when she grew up in an epiphenomena: the sky opened up, golden light

 effused in a stream around her, etc, etc. In short, some poor soul who had been subject to her bountiful enthusiasm over a local winemaker’s vintage asked her “with so much passion for it, why don’t you make wine yourself?”
 Aha.
 A few years of self study and home winemaking led to the enrollment into the WSU Enology Cert program, and the birth of AniChe cellars.
 Rachael is the charming forty-something gal (looks early thirties after a few glasses…) wearing odd clothes and wine stained hands.